 |Special Offers||FREE ROKU DEAL||FREE ROKU DEAL||FREE ROKU DEAL|

-Sling TV’s original twelve-channel “The Best of Live TV” plan evolved into today’s thirty-channel Orange plan.
-The low $20-per-month fee remained the same.
+Sling TV’s original twelve-channel “The Best of Live TV” plan evolved into today’s thirty-channel Orange plan, and has now increased in price to $25 per month.

 The Orange plan includes six Disney-owned channels: the ACC Network Extra, the Disney Channel and Freeform as well as ESPN, ESPN2 and ESPN3.
 These are the only unique channels in the Orange plan.
 The other twenty-four channels are also available in the Blue plan.

-The Blue plan has nine channels that the Orange plan lacks: Bravo, FX, FXX, Nick Jr, El Rey, BET, National Geographic, Univision and UniMas.
+The Blue plan has quite a few channels that the Orange plan lacks: Bravo, FX, FXX, Nick Jr, El Rey, BET, National Geographic, Univision and UniMas.

 Comparing Orange vs Blue